 - Firstly, the peak of the light scattering power of a pigment is at half the wavelength of light (550nm).
 Rutile TiO2 with a particle size of 0.27u (270nm), has been optimised to sit exactly on this peak.

 - Secondly, the higher the refractive index of the material, the better the light scattering or refraction.
 Rutile TiO2 has by far the highest refractive index of all the white pigments.
 It is 2.7 compared to 2.55 for anatase TiO2 or 1.63 for calcium carbonate, as shown in this graph:

 These two factors put rutile TiO2 head and shoulders above other white pigments, which is why it is so difficult to replace completely!

 Good as it is, you still need other white particles to separate the TiO2 particles in the paint film.
 If the titanium particles are too close together, they overlap.
 This crowding reduces the number of possible light scattering sites, hence reducing opacity.

-To avoid crowding, we need to use fillers or extenders to separate the TiO2 particles from each other.
+To reduce crowding, we need to use smaller fillers or extenders.
+Only when these materials approach the size of TiO2, are they be able to separate the TiO2 particles effectively.
 This is called spacing.

-However there are so many extenders to chose from, each with its own strengths and weaknesses.
-For example:
+However, there are many extenders to choose from, each with its own strengths and weaknesses.
+Some example are: